-- 10.1 The municipality shall determine a method of assessing the value of multi-purpose properties applying the following; - 10.1.1 In respect of vacant land that has not been put to any use.
-In this instance the zoning or permitted use as approved in terms of Township Establishment Scheme of the municipality shall prevail. - 10.1.2 The valuation for all other multiple-purpose properties will be assessed according to the dominant use of the property according to value. - 10.2 With regard to the Rural Communal property; - 10.2.1 It shall be considered as a multiple use property as a whole; - 10.2.2 That identifiable and rateable entities within the property (such as commercial leases and commercial and institutional in possession of permission to occupy) be identified, valued and rated individually, with the proviso that the municipality may extend this annually to include other identifiable entities as the data set is developed; and - 10.2.3 That the residual portion of the land be considered as the 'Residual' portion of the land for valuation, rating and rebate purposes and be exempted from the payment of rates as stipulated in section 9.4.2, Part B, subsection (c).
+- 10.1 The municipality shall determine a method of assessing the value of multi-purpose properties applying the following; - 10.1.1 The valuation for all other multiple-purpose properties will be assessed according to the dominant use of the property according to value. - 10.2 With regard to the Rural Communal property; - 10.2.1 It shall be considered as a multiple use property as a whole; - 10.2.2 That identifiable and rateable entities within the property (such as commercial leases and commercial and institutional in possession of permission to occupy) be identified, valued and rated individually, with the proviso that the municipality may extend this annually to include other identifiable entities as the data set is developed; and - 10.2.3 That the residual portion of the land be considered as the 'Residual' portion of the land for valuation, rating and rebate purposes and be exempted from the payment of rates as stipulated in section 9.4.2, Part B, subsection (c).